Unveiling Gender Dynamics in Introductory Physics Labs: Materials Methods

 In addition to observational data, a survey was administered to all participants at the conclusion of the laboratory sequence to further elucidate students’ perspectives and preferences regarding laboratory work.
 The survey included both closed- and open-ended items.
 Students were asked to self-identify their gender and to indicate their preferred and most comfortable laboratory activities.
 Preferences were captured by asking participants to rank four core tasks—(A) equipment setup, (B) data collection, (C) note-taking/calculations/data visualization, and (D) report writing—from 1 (most preferred) to 4 (least preferred).
 For comfortability, students rated each laboratory activity on a scale from 1 (least comfortable) to 5 (most comfortable).
 The survey design allowed students the flexibility to rate multiple activities as 5 if they felt equally comfortable with more than one task, or to refrain from assigning a 5 to any activity if they did not feel particularly comfortable with any of the options.
 Note-taking, calculations, and data visualization were grouped as a single category, reflecting their frequent co-occurrence during data analysis and their shared cognitive demands~\cite{padilla2018decision, doi:10.1177/1473871611433713} .
 To examine possible links between gender and both task preferences and comfort ratings, chi-square tests were conducted, providing a statistical basis for evaluating whether distributions differed significantly by gender.
+All statistical tests (independent samples \(t-\)tests and chi-square tests) were conducted at the 95\% confidence level (\(\alpha = 0.05\)).

 Alongside the quantitative measures, the survey included open-ended questions designed to capture students’ reflections on their laboratory experiences.
 One prompt asked participants to describe the factors that contributed to their comfort level with specific laboratory tasks, while others invited them to share any challenges or barriers they encountered during laboratory work, with particular attention to issues related to gender.
 The qualitative data from these open-ended responses were analyzed using thematic analysis, with an inductive coding approach to identify patterns related to group dynamics, task allocation, factors influencing comfortability, and gender-related barriers encountered in the laboratory setting.
 The coding process involved iterative reading and categorization of responses to detect both commonalities and differences across participants’ accounts.